-- Beef chuck roast: As mentioned above, you may also make this dish with chicken, veal, goat, lamb, or pork.
+- Beef chuck roast: You may also make this dish with chicken, veal, goat, lamb, pork, or even another cut of beef such as short ribs, oxtail, or beef cheek another option is to use a combination of any of the aforementioned proteins.
 Aside from beef, I have only tried pork thus far.
 If you opt to sub pork, I recommend a pork butt roast.
 The recipe calls for three pounds, however, it does not need to be exact.
 I’ve used the same ratio of ingredients for a 3 1/3 pound roast.

 - Salt and pepper

 - Chile de árbols: Chile de árbol are a small Mexican chile pepper that falls between a Serrano pepper and a cayenne pepper on the Scoville scale.
 Your local grocery store may carry them if they have a decent Mexican section.
 If not they can be found at Mexican markets and are available for purchase online.
 Check out my product recommendations below for a link to my favorite chile de árbol on Amazon.
 Additionally, the chiles will need to be destemmed and deseeded.
 The stems can easily be pulled off.
 The simplest way to deseed them is to cut them open with kitchen shears and then scoop/scrape out the seeds.